RgJeoung/TWN-Region-Analysis/README.md

 ## Preset
 To run this code, you need the following three preset files.
-1. Molecular Dynamics (MD) simulation trajectories for target protein
+1. Molecular dynamics (MD) simulation trajectories for target protein
-2. Topological Water Networks (TWN)
+2. Topological water networks (TWN)
-3. Boundary File
+3. Boundary file

-###### MD trajecoties
+###### MD trajectories
 We used GROMACS version 5.1.4 and the CHARMM27 forcefield to get MD trajecotries.
-And you just need to prepare it with the trajectory in the DATA directory.
+For this analysis, you can use input files available in DATA directory or you can prepare your input files in similar way.

 ###### TWNs
 TWNs can be obtained by running the TWN_Extractor_v1.exe file.